jspecify/jspecify/samples/README.md

 TODO: Consider requiring that all individual-file samples be in the top-level directory.

+Each file must contain a single top-level class.
+TODO(#133): Consider relaxing this.

 TODO: Consider requiring a file's path to match its package and class: